Homemade No-Churn Ice Cream Cake with Oreo Crust

-- Next, choose your favor palate.
+- Next, choose your flavor palate.
 We tend to go chocolate around here, so I started with an Oreo crust, then chocolate and vanilla no-churn ice cream.
 Crushed cookies, chocolate or fudge sauce, even a layer of cake or candies could be added between the ice cream layers.

 - Line your pan with non-stick or heavy duty foil.
 I’ve tried plastic wrap, but the sturdier foil makes removal much easier.
 Trust me on that!

 How to Layer an Ice Cream Cake

-- If you’re using store bought ice cream, let it soften without becoming totally liquid.
+- If you’re using store-bought ice cream, let it soften without becoming totally liquid.
 You’ll want to be able to spread the ice cream evenly in the pan.
-If it’s completely melted, unwanted ice crystals could develop as it refreeezes.
+If it’s completely melted, unwanted ice crystals could develop as it refreezes.

 - If you’re topping ice cream atop ice cream, you may need to freeze each layer before adding the next to help keep them level and separate.
 My no-churn ice cream was fluffy enough that this step was not necessary.

 - Use an offset spatula to spread the ice cream.
 It helps make for even layers, even in the corners.

 - Freeze the ice cream cake overnight so that all layers are frozen solid.